Ghezo: Death and succession

 The details of Ghezo's death are different depending on the historical source.
 It is claimed that there was a prophecy made in the early 1850s that if Ghezo attacked the city of Ekpo, under the control of Abeokuta, he would die as a result.
 This may explain his resistance to the war against them in 1858.
 Regardless, he died very soon after the campaign in 1859.
 Various causes of death have been suggested, including poisoning by Dahomey priests upset at the ending of human sacrifice, smallpox, or death in battle.
 However, he was likely assassinated by a sniper hired by his enemies from Abeokuta.

 During the last years of his life, his heir Glele became the leader of the faction that wanted the resumption of the slave trade.
 Glele was the official heir, but he was not the oldest son; he was challenged in his attempt to rule but was supported by the conservative faction.
 Many of the reforms attempted by Ghezo were partially undermined by Glele, who began slave trading, warfare, and human sacrifice to some extent.

 In popular culture

 Ghezo is featured in the novel Flash for Freedom! by George MacDonald Fraser, as well as in Frank Yerby's 1971 novel, The Dahomean.
 He is also mentioned in the historical novel Segu by Maryse Condé, which notes the prophecy that he would die of smallpox.
+King Gezo is mentioned in Anni Domingo’s 2021 novel Breaking the Maafa Chain, in which the Royal Navy rescues a young slave from sacrifice in his kingdom.
 In the 1957 film Band of Angels, former slave trader Hamish Bond (Clark Gable) tells stories about Ghezo's exploits, referring to the origins of the slave trade in Dahomey.

 Today, a major Benin Armed Forces base in Cotonou is named 'Camp Ghezo' after the former king.

 Actor John Boyega portrays a fictionalized Ghezo in the 2022 American historical epic film The Woman King.